 Image Credits: Reddit

-Vinegar contains acetic acid that is a great component to control powdery mildew.
-Simply, you just add 2-3 tablespoons of vinegar in a gallon of water and spray on the affected area of the plant.
+Vinegar contains acetic acid, which is a great component to control powdery mildew.
+Simply, you just add 2-3 tablespoons of vinegar to a gallon of water and spray it on the affected area of the plant.

 Image Credits: Gardeningknowhow